Skip to Main Content

 When you shop for joint personal loans, here are some of the most important criteria to consider:

-• Interest rate: One of the most important factors in taking out a loan, your interest rate is a major determinant of how much your loan will cost you over its lifetime.
-For a loan with otherwise identical terms, a 20% interest rate will cost you roughly twice as much as a 10% interest rate, and for a large loan with a long repayment term, that can add up to thousands of dollars.
+• Interest rate: One of the most important factors in taking out a loan, your interest rate is a major determinant of how much your loan will cost over its lifetime.
+For a loan with otherwise identical terms, a 20% interest rate will cost roughly twice as much as a 10% interest rate, and for a large loan with a long repayment term, that can add up to thousands of dollars.

 Co-borrower vs. cosigner